 Our response will be led by NALA’s local staff based within the community.

 NALA distributes emergency relief to those in urgent need.

 Whilst coordinating this immediate response, we will simultaneously monitor the situation on the ground and stay in close contact with our partner, with a view to launching a larger-scale response should the urgent need arise.

-Learn more and donate to our Disaster Fund today, by clicking here.
+Learn more and donate to our Disaster Fund today.

 Header photo by Achilli Family.